kekse1/count.php/README.md

 #### Explaination
 `fg` and `bg` are colors, see the [Colors](#colors) sub section of the [Configuration](#configuration) section.

-`x` and `y` are just moving the text along these both axis (in px). `v` is the space above and below the text, `h` is to the left and the right.
-They both can also be negative values.
+`x` and `y` are just moving the text along these both axis. `v` is the space above and below the text, `h` is to the left and the right.
+They all can also be negative values, and can be with or without unit suffix.
+If no suffix defined, they'll be scaled by using the `?unit` (or it's setting, if not as parameter).

 `angle` will rotate the whole image anticlockwise (or just use negative values! ;-) .. supported are either integer or double/float values (assumed as being in 'degrees'), and Strings with a unit [ `deg`, `rad` ] as suffix.